Inclusive business

 An inclusive business is a self-sustainable business entity that productively integrates low-income populations into its value chain.
-By prioritizing value creation over value capture and adopting principles of non-discrimination, inclusive businesses create new economic opportunities for low-income populations but do not necessarily pursue profit maximization objectives.
-By means of an inclusive business model, inclusive businesses engage, support and create demonstrable value for low income producers, suppliers, retailers and/or service providers and actively avoid destroying value 'along the path to value creation'.
+By prioritising value creation over value capture and adopting principles of non-discrimination, inclusive businesses create new economic opportunities for low-income populations but do not necessarily pursue profit maximisation objectives.
+By means of an inclusive business model, inclusive businesses engage, support and create demonstrable value for low income producers, suppliers, retailers and/or service providers and actively avoid destroying value 'along the path to value creation.'

-By emphasizing productive integration, inclusive businesses are distinguishable from social businesses developing goods and services specifically for low income populations.
+By emphasising productive integration, inclusive businesses are distinguishable from social businesses developing goods and services specifically for low income populations.